 Don’t overload your washing machine

 Place the clothes in the washing machine and on top of the washing capsule.
-In case your clothes are heavily soiled, make sure you don’t overload your machine by leaving at least two palms-worth of space.
+In case your clothes are heavily soiled, make sure you don’t overload your machine by leaving at least a palm’s-worth of space.

 Wash

 Select the appropriate wash cycle based on the garments’ fabric care labels.
-Ariel PODS have been designed to deliver an outstanding clean, even on cold and quick cycles.
+Ariel PODS® washing capsules have been designed to deliver an outstanding clean, even on cold and quick cycles.
 However, if your clothes are heavily stained, a higher temperature and a longer cycle can also help.

 Unload

-If the stain persists after washing, repeat the previous steps before drying, as if the stain is not completely removed drying will set the stain.
+If the stain persists after washing, repeat the previous steps before drying.
+If the stain is not completely removed, then drying the garment will set the stain.

 Effective stain removal on many stains